 Is it illegal to unmask Americans for political purposes?

-For political purposes, quite yeah, you know, it it might be.
+Quite, you know, it might be.

-Well, we know if you leak intelligence against Americans, that's a violation of the espionage act and a felony, right?
+Well, we know if you leak intelligence against Americans, that's a violation of the Espionage Act and a felony, right?

 Correct.

-And and when surveillance incidental surveillance occurs, we're supposed to practice something called minimization, where you minimize what it is that you're actually hearing from the American citizen and standard operating procedure and protocol would be that when you write up the report, you say an American.
+And when surveillance, incidental surveillance occurs, we're supposed to practice something called minimization, where you minimize what it is that you're actually hearing from the American citizen.

 You don't identify who the American is, whether you know him or not.